hashicorp/consul/website/source/docs/connect/proxies/envoy.md

 modification is performed.
 The `Clusters` served via the xDS API all have the correct client certificates and verification contexts configured so outbound traffic should be authenticated.

+Each upstream may separately choose to define a custom listener config.
+If multiple upstreams define them care must be taken to ensure they all listen on separate ports.

+Currently there is no way to disable a listener for an upstream, or modify how upstream service discovery clusters are delivered.
+Richer support for features like this is planned for the near future.